apache/spark-website/developer-tools.md

 > testOnly *DAGSchedulerSuite -- -z "SPARK-12345"
 ```

-If you'd prefer, you can run all of these commands on the command line (but this will be slower than running tests using an open cosole).
+If you'd prefer, you can run all of these commands on the command line (but this will be slower than running tests using an open console).
 To do this, you need to surround `testOnly` and the following arguments in quotes:

 ```
 $ build/sbt "core/testOnly *DAGSchedulerSuite -- -z SPARK-12345"